OnitiFR/mulch/README.md

 key = "gein2xah7keeL33thpe9ahvaegF15TUL3surae3Chue4riokooJ5WuTI80FTWfz2"
 ```
 Of course, you'll need to get your own API key / server URL (and set file mode to `0600`, key is private)

+You can define multiple servers and use -s option to select one, or use
+default = "my-mulch" as a global setting (i.e. before [[server]]).
+First server is the default.
+Environment variable `SERVER` is also available.

 ![mulch client general help](https://raw.github.com/Xfennec/mulch/master/doc/images/mulch-h.png)